Beyond Majority Voting: LLM Aggregation by Leveraging Higher-Order Information: Model

 We consider a setting with a collection of questions without ground truth (e.g., an unlabeled dataset), and aim to predict, for each question, the correct answer from $K$ candidates (e.g., multiple-choice options; or for pairwise preference, $K=2$).
 Assume $K$ is the same for all questions.
 Since we can assign a label to each candidate answer (e.g., $A, B, C, D$, etc.), we will focus on labels rather than the specific answer content throughout the paper.
 Therefore, let $S=\{s_1,\dots,s_K\}$ denote the $K$ labels of possible answers.
 We can query from $N$ different LLM agents, i.e., different zero-shot LLMs in our setting, and observe their predicted answers across the entire collection of questions.

-We build an information structure for the whole system.
-Assume we randomly draw one question uniformly, let $S^*\in S$ denote the ground-truth label of this problem.
-Also, let $A_1,\cdots,A_N\in S^N$ denote the predictions from $N$ agents.
+Consider a question sampled uniformly at random.
+Let $S^*\in S$ denote the ground-truth label, and let $A_1,\cdots,A_N\in S^N$ denote the predictions from $N$ agents.
 Note that $S^*,A_1,\cdots,A_N$ are all random variables.
-The correct answers to all questions are treated as fixed but unknown; the randomness here comes from drawing the problem and from the agents’ prediction mechanisms.
+The correct answers to all questions are treated as fixed but unknown.
+The randomness here comes from drawing the problem and from the agents’ prediction mechanisms.
 There is an underlying joint distribution $\PP_0\in \Delta(S\times S^N)$ of the ground-truth label and all agents' predictions.
-Agents may have heterogeneous accuracies, denoted by $x_1,\cdots,x_N$, such that $x_i \;=\; \PP_0[A_i=S^*]$ for all $i\in[N]$.
+Agents may have heterogeneous accuracies, denoted by $x_1,\cdots,x_N$, such that $x_i =\PP_0[A_i=S^*]$ for all $i\in[N]$.
 We consider the \emph{prior-free} scenario that we have no knowledge about $\PP_0$.

 Our goal is to design aggregation algorithms $f:S^{N}\rightarrow \Delta(S)$ that better exploit cross-agent information to achieve higher accuracy than majority voting.
 Since we have no knowledge of the marginal distribution $\PP_0(S^*)$, before introducing any specific aggregation algorithm, we first apply a pre-processing step to randomly shuffle all labels $s_1,\cdots,s_K$ for each question in the dataset.
-Besides being a standard practice, such random shuffling of labels also leads to more convenient proofs of guarantees for our aggregation algorithms and, under certain circumstances, is shown to be a transformation without information loss (see \Cref{sec:random-shuffle}).
+This randomization mechanism naturally enforces statistical uniformity on the error distribution over the shuffled indices (see \Cref{prop:rs}).
+We further show in \Cref{sec:random-shuffle} that this pre-processing does not result in any information loss within our setting.
 Let $\PP\in \Delta(S^{N+1})$ denote the joint distribution after a random shuffle $\pi$.

 We assume outputs of all LLM agents are not affected by the ordering of the options.
 With the improvement of LLMs’ long-context abilities, we assume that they no longer forget or exhibit bias toward earlier options~\citep{guo2024serial}.
 For example, if we ask the LLM agent which answer is better, namely $A$, $B$, or $C$, the agent replies $A$ with probability $80\%$, and both $B$ and $C$ with probability $10\%$.
-When the order changes to $B$, $C$, or $A$, the distribution of responses should remain $10\%$ for the first and second options and $80\%$ for the third option.
+When the order changes to $B$, $C$, or $A$, the distribution of responses should remain $10\%$ for options $B$ and $C$, and $80\%$ for the third option $A$.
 This assumption also ensures that our pre-processing step does not change the information structure, up to relabeling.